 If you're looking to break the bank and get all the knives, plus a beautiful knife block, this Zwilling J.A.
 Henckles Twin Pro S 7-piece knife set will cover all of your needs.

-For $329.95 with Prime shipping, you'll get four top-of-the line knives that are well respected by professional chefs, plus a set of kitchen shears and honing steel.
+You'll get four top-of-the-line knives that are well respected by professional chefs, plus a set of kitchen shears and honing steel.

-However, if you're a home cook on a budget and are solely looking for the basics, this HENCKELS Forged Premio Starter Knife Set has the three knives you need to start off your kitchen for only $54.95.
+However, if you're a home cook on a budget and are solely looking for the basics, this HENCKELS Forged Premio Starter Knife Set has the three knives you need to start off your kitchen.

 2. Cutting Boards